 # ... rest of config ...

-Different machines need different tools:
+Different machines need different tools, and templating handles that here too:

 # ~/.config/mise/config.toml.tmpl